“SANDY (4TH OF JULY)” BRUCE SPRINGSTEEN

 Someday lady you’ll accomp’ny me

 “PEPPER” BUTTHOLE SURFERS

 Don’t Mess With Texas.
-In the early 80’s, this new alternative band led by Gibby Haynes started creating hardcore punk songs mixed with some Texas rock attitude and electronic beats.
+In the early 80’s, the Butthole Surfers led by Gibby Haynes started creating hardcore punk songs mixed with some Texas rock attitude and electronic beats.
 They obviously weren’t looking for commercial success with their choice of a band name.
-Yet, they stumbled onto MTV with a 1996 alt-rock hit, Pepper.
+Yet, they stumbled onto MTV with a 1996 alt-rock hit, “Pepper”.
 The song romanticizes people making dangerous life decisions and despite the consequences, loving the thrill of taking chances.
 “Flirting with death” and surviving to tell the story has been an ongoing theme of human history and likely will likely always fascinate people to the end of time.